 The Auburn Police Department is one of only two* law enforcement agencies in Maine to receive national accreditation from CALEA, the Commission on Accreditation for Law Enforcement Agencies.
 In 2013, we became the first agency in Maine to achieve the Gold Standard level of Accreditation, and in 2020, we became the ONLY agency in Maine to achieve Advanced Law Enforcement Accreditation status, an accomplishment of which we are very proud.

 The Auburn Police Department must comply with 484 core standards to maintain our accreditation status.
-Law Enforcement Accreditation Status is granted for three years, during which accredited agencies must submit annual reports attesting continued compliance with those standards under which it was initially accredited.
+This status is granted for three years, during which we must submit annual reports attesting continued compliance with those standards under which our agency was initially accredited.

 Verification by CALEA assessors that the Auburn Police Department continues to meet the Commission’s state of the art standards are part of a voluntary process to gain law enforcement re-accreditation, the highest recognition of law enforcement professional excellence.
 We commend and offer our sincere thanks to the men & women of the Auburn PD who work day-in and day-out to uphold the very highest standards of law enforcement excellence.